 What about the Faroe Islands?
 I asked him.
 “Not practical,” Ole said with a shrug.
 “Landing even a small plane in the Faroes is a reminder of why we have seatbelts.”
 At which point he put down his $12 Gull beer and violently jerked his torso forward, as if air brakes had just been applied to his barstool, full bore, halfway down the adorable little runway serving Torshavn.

-My lunch in the clubhouse up at Roaring Gap had been staid and sober, never boring but full of earnest, intellectualized discussions of course renovation and our round just completed on the charming Donald Ross design visible out the window.
+ASHEVILLE, N.C.
+(May 4, 2021) — Our lunch in the clubhouse up at Roaring Gap GC had been staid and sober, never boring but full of earnest, intellectualized discussions of course renovation and our round just completed on the charming Donald Ross design visible out the window.
 I’d been in North Carolina only 24 hours.
-Because I was about to set out from the state’s north-central highlands for the western outpost of Asheville, I cut to the chase when there came a brief lull in the conversation: So, gentlemen, what’s this Biscuitville place?
+Because I was about to set out from the state’s north-central highlands for the western outpost of Asheville, capital of The Hipster Mountain South.
+I cut to the chase when there came a brief lull in the conversation: So, gentlemen, what’s this Biscuitville place?
 Worth a visit?

 The tenor of our discussion was swiftly transformed.